shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 When disabled, the latest artifacts for any **new** successful or fixed pipelines are allowed to expire.

-This setting takes precedence over the [project setting](../../ci/jobs/job_artifacts.md#keep-artifacts-from-most-recent-successful-jobs).
+This setting takes precedence over the [project level setting](../../ci/jobs/job_artifacts.md#keep-artifacts-from-most-recent-successful-jobs).
-If disabled for the entire instance, you cannot enable this in individual projects.
+If disabled at the instance level, you cannot enable this per-project.

 To disable the setting:

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Settings > CI/CD**.
 1. Expand **Continuous Integration and Deployment**.
 1. Clear the **Keep the latest artifacts for all jobs in the latest successful pipelines** checkbox.